-In 1979 Major Frederick Williams Laing Jr retired from the Air Force after 20 years of service.
+In 1979 Frederick Laing retired from the Air Force after 20 years of service.
 He and wife Sally then decided to buy his uncle’s property on Whippoorwill Rd in Hillsdale, NY.
 Fred had visited the home with his parents many times as a child.
 He always had an affinity for the area and looked forward to the prospect of establishing a farm in Hillsdale.

 The family moved to Hillsdale, named the place White Oak Farm after the stand of impressive 200 year old oak trees on the property, and started clearing land and making plans for how to generate income on the farm.